xwp/wp-customize-widget-sidebar-meta/readme.txt

 == Description ==

 This plugin demonstrates how to add custom fields to widget sidebar sections in the WordPress customizer.
+For background, see the full writeup: [Adding Meta Fields to a Widget Sidebar Section in the Customizer](https://make.xwp.co/2017/02/08/adding-meta-fields-to-a-widget-sidebar-section-in-the-customizer/).

-As a demonstration it adds a sidebar background color field.
+As a demonstration this plugin adds a sidebar background color field.
+See demo video:

 [youtube https://www.youtube.com/watch?v=aN6Swhfch-8]